microsoft/microsoft-ui-xaml/specs/Popup-AdditionalLayoutProperties-Spec.md

 to open its secondary commands below its primary commands or whether it should open them above instead.

-This proposed API adds three properties and an event to Popup which will allow apps to specify where it desires a popup to be displayed relative to another element, and then respond to where system XAML was able to actually
+This proposed API adds three properties and an event to Popup which will allow apps to specify where it desires a popup to be displayed relative to another element, and then respond to where system XAML was able to actually place the popup.

 # Visual Examples
 <!-- Use this section to provide a brief description of the feature.